Mesquite-Mocap/pi-ws-server-to-serial/README.md

-## Raspberry Pi Zero W Dongle Configuration
+## Raspberry Pi Zero W Dongle Configuration for Mesquite Mocap

 ### Installing node.js and other necessary software on raspberry pi